Body found off popular Maryland trail believed to be missing woman Rachel Morin; police investigating death as homicide

 "We ask anyone walking on the trail to always be aware of your surroundings," Gahler said.
 "The earbuds are great, they help you exercise, but it can also prevent you from being aware of your surroundings.
 If possible, walk or run with a friend, buddy-up, or consider wearing a whistle or an alert device, and let your family know where you are.
 If you see something that doesn't make you feel comfortable, and you feel suspicious about it, take out your phone and call 911 and let law enforcement respond."

-The trail is located near the center of Bel Air, nearly 50 miles northeast of Baltimore.
+The trail is located near the center of Bel Air, about 30 miles northeast of Baltimore.

 A GoFundMe page set up by Morin's sister Rebekah has raised more than $20,000.